The following activities can be marked as multi-instance:

 outputCollection defines the name of the variable under which the collected output is stored (e.g.

 results).
-It is created as local variable of the multi-instance body and gets updated when an instance is completed.
+It is created as a local variable of the multi-instance body and gets updated when an instance is completed.
 When the multi-instance body is completed, the variable is propagated to its parent scope.

 outputCollection at the same index as the